Tests

 }

-You can define tests directly in your documentation source files using inline JSON.
-Inline JSON is useful for small, simple tests that you want to keep close to the content they test.
+You can define tests directly in your documentation source files using inline JSON or YAML.
+Inline tests are useful for small, simple tests that you want to keep close to the content they test.

 Inline tests are also excellent for maintaining tests because they are easy to update and keep in sync with the content they test as the content changes.